mbari-org/expd-java/README.md

 ## Usage for developers

-You either intialize the DAO with a connection parameters or through environment variables.
+You either initialize the DAO with a connection parameters or through environment variables.

 ```java
 import java.util.Optional;